U-DAIRE: Undergraduate Development and Internship Research Experience

 - Work experience at a Value-Added Dairy Enterprise or Research Lab in Tennessee, North Carolina, or, Kentucky

-Applications due in March 2025!
-Click here for more information!
+Applications were due in March for the 2025 internship program.

 There are many grant opportunities specific to value-added producers and producers looking to begin a value-added enterprise.
 Others help farmers in general.